Temporal Workflow Engineering

 | Multi-step workflows coordinate external APIs with varying reliability | Activity-level retry policies and circuit breaker patterns |

-| LangGraph checkpointing is sufficient and you do not need cross-service orchestration | LangGraph Engineering — lighter-weight state management |
+| LangGraph checkpointing is sufficient and you do not need cross-service orchestration | LangGraph Engineering: lighter-weight state management |

-| Workflow is simple and does not need durable execution guarantees | Direct implementation without orchestration overhead |
+| Workflow is simple and does not need durable recovery behavior | Direct implementation without orchestration overhead |

 Temporal vs. LangGraph Checkpointing